-Whatever your mode of study, you will be part of Kent Law School which has an active and supportive student community, with excellent dedicated postgraduate facilities, who benefit from cutting-edge legal training.
+Whatever your mode of study, you will be part of Kent Law School which has an active, supportive and vibrant student community, with excellent dedicated postgraduate facilities, who benefit from cutting-edge legal training.
 You are usually allocated two supervisors, who give guidance about the nature of the research, the standard of work required, and about the relevant literature and sources that should be consulted.
-Students and supervisors meet monthly, ensuring consistent and continuous support during the length of the degree.
+You meet with supervisors monthly, ensuring consistent and continuous support during the length of the degree.

 We welcome applications for research degrees in a wide range of areas.
-We recommend you contact the School informally before applying, and you should accompany your application with a brief (two to four-page) outline of the research project you envisage, your research questions, your intended methodology, and an explanation of how your project will advance the existing scholarly literature on the topic.
-You are strongly advised to discuss your project informally with an appropriate member of staff (contact details are on our website) or with the Director of Postgraduate Research prior to submitting your application.
+You should accompany your application with a proposal of up to 10 pages including an outline of the research project you envisage, your research questions, your intended methodology, and an explanation of how your project will advance the existing scholarly literature on the topic.
+You are strongly advised to discuss your project with an appropriate member of staff (contact details on our website) or with the Director of Postgraduate Research prior to submitting your application.
 When preparing your proposal, you should read our 'Guide to writing a PhD or LLM by Research proposal.'

 In addition to learning the detail of the law, students at Kent are taught to think about the law with regard to its history, development and relationship with wider society.
 This approach allows students to fully understand the law.
 Our critical approach not only makes the study of law more interesting, it helps to develop crucial skills and abilities required for a career in legal practice.

 You study within a close-knit, supportive and intellectually stimulating environment, working closely with academic staff.
 KLS uses critical research-led teaching throughout our programmes to ensure that you benefit from the Law School’s world-class research